-55. After disconnection the restricted area has been deactivated.
+59. After disconnection the liquefied natural gas (LNG) bunker area has been deactivated.
 Appropriate signs have been removed.

-After the disconnection and securing of the) bunker connection, the restricted bunker area can be deactivated and the signs can be removed.
+After the disconnection and securing of the liquefied natural gas (LNG) bunker connection, the bunker area can be deactivated and the signs can be removed.
 The status of the bunker area can be restored to the status required in the ship's operational documentation.

-Vessels navigating on the Rhine shall be subject to the RPR, in particular Article 15.07(8).
+Vessels navigating on the Rhine shall be subject to the RPR, in particular article 15.07(8).